-Blake-Turner have extensive experience with regards to insolvent companies and those experiencing cash flow difficulties.
+Blake-Turner have extensive administration experience with regards to insolvent companies and those experiencing cash flow difficulties.

 Advantages of Administration

-One of the key advantages of administration, particularly where the shareholders of a company, or its directors, choose the administrators and appoint them via the relatively speedy “out of court” route, is that a great deal of planning can take place prior to the company actually going into administration.
+One of the key advantages, particularly where the shareholders of a company, or its directors, choose the administrators and appoint them via the relatively speedy “out of court” route, is that a great deal of planning can take place prior to the company actually going into administration.

-Administration, in theory, can lead to an insolvent company being completely saved.
+In theory, it can lead to an insolvent company being completely saved.
 For example, an administrator can trade the business, secure more finance and then release it back to its directors to be run as previously.

 See our Business sales from administration page for information about preserving and selling an insolvent business, and saving jobs.

 If you would like to speak to one of the team at Blake-Turner about administration, or indeed any company insolvencies, cash flow difficulties or shareholder disputes, please contact Paul Cooper on +44 (0) 7967 014788 and/or firstname.lastname@example.org.